favstats/myblogdown/content/home/about.md

 <a href="docs/VottaFabio_CV.pdf">Curriculum Vitae</a>

-I am a Ph.D. candidate in Political Communication at the University of Amsterdam.
-My research focuses on the impact of microtargeted political advertisements on citizens and society.
+I am a Postdoctoral Researcher at the University of Amsterdam (Amsterdam School of Communication Research).
+My research focuses on digital election campaigns, specifically data-driven campaigning and political microtargeting.
 I am very passionate about reproducible open science, data visualization and communicating insights from data to a broader audience.
-My other research interests include the study of political extremism and fringe political groups online.
 In my spare time, I am constantly looking for new ways to improve my R skills and acquire new methods in my tool box.
 Finally, I am very enthusiastic about teaching statistics and programming, both introductory courses or more advanced topics.